-The Commissioner and Deputy Commissioner have adopted a Code of Conduct based on the Seven Principles of Public Life published by the Nolan Committee.
+The Commissioner has adopted a Code of Conduct based on the Seven Principles of Public Life published by the Nolan Committee.
 The ‘Nolan Principles’ have been adopted widely and form the basis of codes of conduct for holders of public offices:-

 Holders of public office should act solely in terms of the public interest.